medcomdk/MedComLandingPage/docs/assets/documents/FHIRValidationGovernance.md

 The list below shows examples of FHIR validators commonly used in the international community.
 The list is provided for guidance only, to help vendors identify tools suitable for their own technical environment.
 MedCom has not tested these validators and cannot guarantee their behaviour.
 MedCom encourages vendors to contact FHIR@medcom.dk with comments or suggestions regarding the list.

-Notice that validation behaviour may show minor variations between different validator implementations and programming languages - for example between C# and Java.
+Notice that the validation behaviour may show minor variations between different validator implementations and programming languages - for example between C# and Java.
 In case of disagreement about validation results, MedCom **SHALL** be contacted via email (FHIR@medcom.dk) to clarify.

 Vendors **SHALL** maintain logs for troubleshooting.